Emergency Room (art): Time & Precision

 In order for the format to function well, punctuality must be kept by the artists and Geoffroy.
 The exhibition works on a 24-hour schedule, new artworks are presented each day at 12pm.
 Punctuality is integral to keep the flow of the exhibition moving and to ensure this tight schedule is kept to.

 The strict time schedule of the exhibition is in place to stay as close to the present moment as possible.
 The exhibition aims to coincide with life itself, time is unstoppable, the exhibition must keep up with it.
 If the exhibition can keep up with time itself, there is the possibility of art being able to provoke action.
-Geoffroy sees the artworld as lacking the ability as only able to comment on “yesterday’s world” and Emergency Room's time based structure is an attempt to subvert this effect.
+Geoffroy sees the art world as lacking the ability as only able to comment on “yesterday’s world” and Emergency Room's time-based structure is an attempt to subvert this effect.
 In this is the idea of the artist being “in time”.
 There is a text on the outer walls of the Emergency Room structure that specifies the relationship to time and reinforces the time structure of the exhibition.
-An analog clock hangs on this wall as well, to help artists keep to the schedule and as a reference point for museum visitors to know when the exhibition is changing or the artists will arrive.
-Geoffroy is often quoted using the phrase "Now before it is too late", in regards to the idea that issues need to be dealt directly with as soon as possible in order to have an effect before things can't be changed.
+An analog clock hangs on this wall as well, to help artists keep to the schedule and as a reference point for museum visitors to know when the exhibition is changing or when the artists will arrive.
+Geoffroy is often quoted using the phrase "Now before it is too late", in regards to the idea that issues need to be dealt directly with as soon as possible to have an effect before things can't be changed.

-Precision is a primary concern of Emergency Room as well as the Awareness Muscle format.
-To operate on a strict schedule, the artists must be sharp and convey their ideas with precision.
+Precision is a primary concern of the Emergency Room as well as the Awareness Muscle format.

 Debate

 Part of the format includes debate; the artwork acts as a stimulant for debate on important themes.
 The debate spreads awareness and creates a sense of community in the format between participants.
-Everyone, artists and visitors are involved in the debate.
-Debating facilitates the ability for the artworks to reach people and have an impact on current issues.
-The debate is described as “running/ streaming”, in reference to its ongoing nature.
+Everyone, artists, and visitors are involved in the debate.
+Debating facilitates the ability of the artworks to reach people and have an impact on current issues.
+The debate is described as “running/ streaming”, about its ongoing nature.
 Where the format has taken place in countries where censorship is state sponsored, Emergency Room can act as a way of opening up a dialogue, due to critique being more readily accepted through art.